 How you can get life insurance when you’re unhealthy

 Life insurance applicants are healthier than the average American.
-(Check out our data on the health of life insurance applicants to learn more.)
 Even if you have a health condition, you may still be able to get affordable life insurance.
 Conditions like terminal cancer will mean you can’t get life insurance.
 But other chronic conditions, like high blood pressure or diabetes, could simply mean higher rates.